GinoGalotti/improv/aboutme.md

 ### Improv experience

-[Here](/theatrebackground) I wrote a little bit of my improv theatres and my experiences on the classes.
+[I wrote](/theatrebackground) a little bit of my improv theatres and my experiences on the classes.

 Besides the shows that are part of our theatre, I started performing with a close friend on a set called Two Manly Men.
-You can learn more about it here (Work in Progress).
+You can see [one of our shows](https://youtu.be/m8lprpjlJqY).

 I also have started to help with the promotion material of the shows, taking [pictures](/show-pics) with [my new baby](https://amzn.to/2UckBVQ); as well as creating some short videos.